thalesIII/tabHelper/README.md

     fix text area
     populate default tab + option to extend the editor is unparsing tabs necessary?
+    save should add to songbook
 Import:
-    importing by artist / via a request to the search page and a concurrent request to the selected link
+    importing by artist / via a request to the search page and a concurrent request to the selected link --state variable for the type of search being conducted --parameterize the functionality on the "get tab" button
 Songbook:
     create + download the book
 Spotify: